qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

   opened but not added to the map canvas).
 If you have an instance of a QGIS object representing the layer, you can also pass it as parameter.
 If the input is optional and you do not want to use any data object, use ``None``.
 * Selection.
-If an algorithm has a selection parameter, the value of that parameter should be entered using an integer value.
+If an algorithm has an enumeration parameter, the value of that parameter should be entered using an integer value.
 To know the available options, you can use the ``algorithmHelp()`` command, as above.
   For instance, the "native.buffer" algorithm has a selection called JOIN_STYLE: